jhspetersson/fselect/docs/usage.md

     fselect "path from /home/user where modified gte 'last fri'" fselect path from /home/user where modified gte '01/05'

+Or simply use relative offsets as days:

+    fselect created, path from /home/user where created gte -2

 [More about it](https://github.com/stevedonovan/chrono-english)

 **fselect** uses *UK* locale, not American style dates, i.e. `08/02` means *February 8th*.